dvdvgt/se-tutorial-7/slides/tutorial2.md

 - The main branch is only used for new releases
 - Features for new releases are gathered on the develop branch
 - New feature branches, branch from the develop branch
-- Besides the develop branch, only hotfixes directly branch from and back into main
+- Besides the develop branch, only hotfixes directly branch off from main
 :::

 ::: column